kubeovn/sriov-network-operator/README.md

 ### SriovNetworkNodePolicy

 This CRD is the key of SR-IOV network operator.
 This custom resource should be managed by cluster admin, to instruct the operator to:
-Render the spec of SriovNetworkNodeState CR for selected node, to configure the SR-IOV interfaces.
+1. Render the spec of SriovNetworkNodeState CR for selected node, to configure the SR-IOV interfaces.
 In virtual deployment, the VF interface is read-only.
+2. Generate the configuration of SR-IOV device plugin.

 An example of SriovNetworkNodePolicy CR: